huggingface/dataset-viewer/services/admin/README.md

 - `/healthcheck`
 - `/metrics`: give info about the cache and the queue
 - `/cache-reports/{processing_step}`: give detailed reports on the content of the cache for a processing step
+- `/cache-reports-with-content/{processing_step}`: give detailed reports on the content of the cache for a processing step, including the content itself, which can be heavy
 - `/pending-jobs`: give the pending jobs, classed by queue and status (waiting or started)
 - `/force-refresh/{processing_step}`: force refresh cache entries for the processing step.
 It's a POST endpoint.
 Pass the requested parameters, depending on the processing step's input type:
   - `dataset`: `?dataset={dataset}`